lbryio/lbry.tech/documents/glossary.md

 An open, distributed ledger that records transactions in a verifiable and change-resistant way.
 The LBRY blockchain serves as an index of the content available on the network, a payment system and record of purchases for priced content, and a source if cryptographic publisher identities.

+### Canonical URL

+Similar to the [Short URL](#short-url) but for claims that are signed by channels, both the channel Short URL and claim Short URL are returned (i.e. lbry://@LBRY-Social#d/two#f.
+A canonical URL will change if the channel is updated, therefore its less permanent than a Short URL which is less permanent than the [Permanent URL](https://spec.lbry.com/#urls).

 ### Chainquery

 A tool that stores blockchain data in an SQL database, keeps the database up-to-date as the blockchain grows, and provides an API to access the data using standard SQL queries.